webpagepro/react-inbox/README.md

 When a user checks the checkbox on a message<br>
 Thee message will be highlighted

-When a user unchecks the checkbox on a message
+When a user unchecks the checkbox on a message<br>
 Then the message is not highlighted